QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     plot(x_display, y_5, label = "P_5(x)")
     plot!(x_display, y_display, w = 3, label = "g(x)")

-Note, that while the function, :math:`g(x)` and the approximation with a 5th order polynomial, :math:`P_5(x)` coincide at the 6 nodes, the approximation has a great deal of error everywhere else.
+Note that while the function, :math:`g(x)`, and the approximation with a 5th-order polynomial, :math:`P_5(x)`, coincide at the 6 nodes, the approximation has a great deal of error everywhere else.

-The oscillations near the boundaries are the hallmarks of Runge's Phenomena.
-You might guess that increasing the number of grid points and order of the polynomial will lead to better approximations:
+The oscillations near the boundaries are the hallmarks of Runge's Phenomenon.
+You might guess that increasing the number of grid points and the order of the polynomial will lead to better approximations:

 .. code-block:: julia